jehb/awesome-interactive-maps/README.md

 # Awesome interactive maps
-A curated list of resources for interactive web map developers.
+A curated list of resources for interactive map developers.
+This collection focuses primarily on front-end tools and libraries based on JavaScript, HTML, CSS, and similar web technologies.

+Two other lists, one for server-side resources, and another for desktop GIS tools, are forthcoming.

 ## Core libraries